colinandzxx/g-plot/README.md

-# g-sphshabal-sample
+# g-plot

-A sample of sphshabal implement by CUDA.
+A plot library implemented based on CUDA and sph Shabal.

 ## dependence
 ### cuda